googleapis/google-cloud-dotnet/docs/devsite-help/api-layers.md

 ## Background: gRPC and REST APIs

-For a long time, most Google APIs - including those in Google Cloud Platform - have used a REST-based approach, usually using JSON to represent the resources.
+For a long time, most Google APIs - including those in Google Cloud - have used a REST-based approach, usually using JSON to represent the resources.
 These APIs have been self-describing using the [Google API Discovery Service](https://developers.google.com/discovery/), which has been used to generate per-API packages under the umbrella of the